rust-lang/book/src/ch04-01-what-is-ownership.md

 > _Note_: if you aren't familiar with assembly code, that's ok!
 This section contains a few examples of assembly just to show you how Rust actually works under the hood.
 You don't generally need to know assembly to understand Rust.

-This assembly code:
+This assembly code will:

-- Moves the number 1, representing `true`, into a "register" (a kind of assembly variable) called `edi`.
+- Move the number 1, representing `true`, into a "register" (a kind of assembly variable) called `edi`.
-- Calls the `read` function, which expects its first argument `y` to be in the `edi` register.
+- Call the `read` function, which expects its first argument `y` to be in the `edi` register.

 If the second function was allowed to compile, its assembly might look like this: